 The starting Flow of the project consists of an ecommerce_reviews dataset and a vocabulary folder.

 The ecommerce_reviews dataset consists of a text feature Review Text which contains customer reviews about women’s clothing items.
 There is also a Rating feature that indicates the final customer ratings on a scale of 1 to 5.
 Dataset source: Women’s E-Commerce Clothing Reviews.

 The vocabulary folder consists of a text file vocabulary.txt with a list of words.

 The project also contains a visual analysis Quick modeling of Rating on ecommerce_reviews that performs:

-custom preprocessing of the Review Text feature, and
+Custom preprocessing of the Review Text feature.

-training of a Random Forest classifier and a Logistic Regression classifier, using Rating as the target.
+Training of a Random Forest classifier and a Logistic Regression classifier, using Rating as the target.

 We will begin by going to the visual analysis Quick modeling of Rating on ecommerce_reviews.